skalou/VtolVR-Skalou-HORNET/README.md

 | Blobblehead  | resources.assets  | Texture2D  | tex_bobbleHead  |
 | Gloves  | resources.assets  | Texture2D  | tex_newglove , tex_newglove_spec (if needed)  |

+-### Exemple with the bobblehead:

+- Here is a short [Youtube tutorial](https://youtu.be/BkkDR-95mR8?si=RCD3OP57SUt8dht7) about an other Unity game, we will do nearly the same.
 - Launch the program UABEAvalonia.exe
 - File>Open , find the previously copied file "resources-ORIGINAL.assets" in your working folder.
 - In the new opened window "Asset Info" View>Filter, Deselect All, check "Texture2D"